 Ensure that the mercury lamp sockets are a mogul screw shell with a large center contact spring providing firm contact with the lamp base.
 Furnish a porcelain-shrouded socket that includes lamp grips.

-, in addition to catalog cuts submitted for determination of compliance, complete photometric data for each type luminaire as used with a 175-watt, H39KB-175 lamp.
+Ensure that the manufacturer has provided, in addition to catalog cuts submitted for determination of compliance, complete photometric data for each type luminaire as used with a 175-watt, H39KB-175 lamp.
 Ensure that the photometric performance data is certified by the manufacturer or a qualified independent testing laboratory.
-The minimum data required includes a tabulation of illumination values at the centers of 1 foot (0.3 m) square areas over a vertically-oriented 10 10 foot (3.0 3.0 m) square grid with the luminaire positioned 4 feet (1.2 m) in front of the vertical centerline of the grid and 1 foot (0.3 m) below the bottom edge of the grid. :
+The minimum data required includes a tabulation of illumination values at the centers of 1 foot (0.3 m) square areas over a vertically-oriented 10 10 foot (3.0 3.0 m) square grid with the luminaire positioned 4 feet (1.2 m) in front of the vertical centerline of the grid and 1 foot (0.3 m) below the bottom edge of the grid.
+Ensure that the data includes:

 A. Maximum value obtained.